tshepang/blog-movies/content/movies/2009 movie review.rst

 girl in `Avatar`_, who/which also happens to be year's **best creature**.

 Character design goes to the talking toys of `Small Soldiers`_.

-Due to a lack of a worthy villain, I'll crown `Changeling`_'s police force as the year's best for their unbearable acts of cruelty.

 visuals
 ~~~~~~~